apache/servicecomb-docs/java-chassis-reference/en_US/question-and-answer/interface-compatibility.md

 Workarounds for problems: There are different interface compatibility issues and different handling methods.
 In extreme cases, you only need to clean up the Provider and Consumer microservices, and then restart the microservice.
 When the service call relationship is complexed, the interface compatibility problem will be more extensive and clean the Provider, and Consumer data will become complicated.
 Therefore, it is recommended to follow the above specifications to avoid incompatibility.

-# Common interface incompatibility log

-* consumer method \[Method Name\] not exist in swagger

-It may be that the Provider has added an interface, but there is no update version number.
-You need to delete the microservice data or update the version number, restart the Provider, and restart the Consumer.